Analytic Solver Data Science includes several different methods for data analysis such as

 Click the Cluster icon to gain access to two different types of clustering techniques: k-Means clustering and hierarchical clustering.
 Both methods allow insight into a database or dataset by performing a cluster analysis.
 This type of analysis can be used to obtain the degree of similarity (or dissimilarity) between the individual objects being clustered.

 Click the Text icon to use the Text Miner tool to analyze a collection of text documents for patterns and trends.
 (In the Cloud app, this tool is included in the Text section of the Ribbon.)
 These algorithms can categorize documents, provide links between documents that were not otherwise noted and create visual maps of the documents.
-Analytic Solver Data Mining takes an integrated approach to text mining by combining text processing and analysis in a single package.
-While Analytic Solver Data Mining is effective for mining “pure text” such as a set of documents, it is especially useful for “integrated text and data mining” applications such as maintenance reports, evaluation forms, or any situation where a combination of structured data and free-form text data is available.
+Analytic Solver Data Science takes an integrated approach to text mining by combining text processing and analysis in a single package.
+While Analytic Solver Data Science is effective for mining “pure text” such as a set of documents, it is especially useful for “integrated text and data mining” applications such as maintenance reports, evaluation forms, or any situation where a combination of structured data and free-form text data is available.